Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-04.md

 1. Use CSS styles to style text
 1. Implement custom fonts

-## SASS Presentation

-Show how you applied SASS to your work from class 3.

 ## What is Typography?

+Discuss...

 ## What typography do you like?

 Find some typography that you like on the web.

+Pair up and find three examples of type on the web that looks good.

 Compare it to the type in the [example document](lesson-04.html).
 You can view this live on the web [here](https://make-school-courses.github.io/FEW-2.2-Web-Design-And-Advanced-CSS/lessons/lesson-04.html).